cooper/ferret/doc/Functions.md

 name -> $value
 ```

-For simple functions, one value may returned in the usual way.
-This, of course,
+For simple functions, one value may be returned in the usual way.
+This, of
-stops the execution of the function at that point.
-The function then yields the
+course, stops the execution of the function at that point.
+The function then
-returned value instead of the [return object](#return-objects).
+yields the returned value instead of the [return object](#return-objects).

 ```
 return $value